a-sit-plus/wallet-issuing-backend/README.md

 ### Device Binding

-The call to `/binding/start` requires authentication with an external Nonce extracted from a QR Code displayed by ECO (or this service, in the EIDAS deployment), to be sent in the header `X-Auth-ExtNonce`.
-The second call, to `/binding/create` needs to include the session identifier to be sent in the header `X-Auth-Token` (which in turn has been set by this service in the first response).

-`POST /binding/start` initiates the device binding process in the App.
-User needs to scan a QR Code with a nonce first to be authorized to access this endpoint.
+`POST /binding/start` initiates the device binding process in the Wallet App.

 `POST /binding/create` returns the device binding to the App.
-User is authenticated through the session established by the call to `/binding/start`.

 `POST /binding/confirm` finishes the device binding process.
-User is authenticated through the session established by the call to `/binding/start`.

-Client needs to scan the QR Code from ECO first, to get a value for `X-Auth-ExtNonce`.
+The call to `/binding/start` requires authentication with an external nonce, to be sent in the header `X-Auth-ExtNonce`.
+The Wallet App extracts this nonce from a QR Code displayed by ECO (or this service, in the EIDAS deployment).

+Subsequent requests, to `/binding/create` and `/binding/confirm`, need to include the session identifier in the header `X-Auth-Token` (which in turn has been set by this service in the first response).

 Request from client: